 The best way to get started with the Reticulum Network Stack depends on what you want to do.
 This guide will outline sensible starting paths for different scenarios.

 2.1 Standalone Reticulum Installation

-If you simply want to install Reticulum and related utilities on a system, the easiest way is via pip:
+If you simply want to install Reticulum and related utilities on a system, the easiest way is via the pip package manager:

 pip install rns